RealScorpionDev/private-chat/README.md

 5. enter your username
 6. and talk with your friends if you even have some

-i will make a better version with encryption and way more privacy and it wont be local network but right now this is prototypenext time it will be a anonymus chat thing or whatever you can click of because i already know you dont have friends to talk to lol
+i will make a better version with encryption and way more privacy and it wont be local network but right now this is prototype next time it will be a anonymus chat thing or whatever you can click of because i already know you dont have friends to talk to lol